From our Free Quilt Block Patterns Library

 It's easy to get them switched!
 Did you notice the ones on the top and

-right are positioned incorrectly—double checking is faster than
+right are positioned incorrectly—a quick double-check is faster than

 ripping!